 Sir Walter Scott’s Great Grandfather was born in the building next door, and Sir Walter Scott stayed with his Aunt in a house just round the corner whilst going to school in Kelso.
 A walking trail around the town is available that will take you to places that you may not have gone to.

 The Old Priory is perfectly situated for exploring the Borders and North Northumberland.
 Alnwick Castle, famous for its new gardens and the background of the Harry Potter films, Bamburgh Castle, Norham Castle, Berwick on Tweed, St.Abbs Head, Coldingham Bay and Lindisfarne, Holy Island are all within stricking distance of Kelso.
 The wonderful sandy beaches on the East coast are 30 miles from Kelso.
-Berwick on Tweed is the nearest railway station to us and is usually the start of the Coast and Castles Cycle Route.
+Berwick on Tweed is the nearest main line railway station to us and is usually the start of the Coast and Castles Cycle Route.
 The Borderloop Cycle Tour, Tweed Cycleway and the 4 Abbeys Cycle Route all pass through Kelso.
+We now have a link from the Borders at Tweedbank by train to Edinburgh.

 Floors Castle, Mellerstain House, Paxton House, Manderston , Abbotsford, Hermitage Castle, Thirlestaine Castle, Dryburgh Abbey, Smailholm Tower, the William Wallace Statue, Melrose Abbey, Jedburgh Abbey and, and, of course Kelso Abbey are all within easy reach of Kelso along with many other historic sites.